miconda/wsctl/README.md

    --auser='test' --apasswd='secret'
 ```

 For websocket secure connections (wss), by default it skips server's TLS certificate verification.
-To enforce certificate verification add the command line option '--insecure=false'.
+To enforce certificate verification add the command line option `--insecure=false`.

-The HTTP URL for Origin header can be set with option '--origin=...'.
-Its default value is 'http://127.0.0.1'.
+The HTTP URL for Origin header can be set with option `--origin=...`.
+Its default value is `http://127.0.0.1`.

-The websocket subprotocol can be set with option '--protocol=...'.
-Default is 'sip'.
+The websocket subprotocol can be set with option `--protocol=...`.
+Default is `sip`.

 ## Data Templates

 The data to be sent via the websocket connection is built from a template file and a fields file.

-The template file can contain any any of the dirrectives supported by Go package "text/template" - for more see:
+The template file can contain any any of the dirrectives supported by Go package `text/template` - for more see:

   * https://golang.org/pkg/text/template/

 The fields file has to contain a JSON document with the fields to be replaced in the template file.

-Sample template and fields files can be found inside subfolder "examples/".
+Sample template and fields files can be found inside subfolder `examples/`.

 ## Internals